Life truly is a journey. The experiences we have as we travel through our days are what give our lives richness, meaning and purpose.

 It could be brought on through struggles with addiction, money troubles, loneliness and isolation, mental health issues, or illness and injury.
 It doesn’t discriminate: anyone from the loftiest, most beloved and popular to the lowliest and marginalized can experience being in this place of despair and hopelessness.

 Hitting rock bottom can and does often prove to be a pivotal turning point in a person’s life, as they learn what is really important in life, and what they are truly capable of.

 Humility, compassion for ourselves and others, perspective, strength, resilience, and a strong sense of purpose are just some of the many gifts they may choose to receive on their way back up.

 When we are younger, by design we are focused on ourselves – on our own happiness, gains and security.

 But as we mature, we begin to see the world through others’ eyes.
 We develop compassion.
 We fall in love.
 We feel joy and excitement for our loved ones’ accomplishments and happiness.

 When we realize that we are doing something entirely for the benefit of another, we are be truly selfless and loving.

 Volunteering, giving the gift of our time, attention or energy to another, helping make someone else’s dreams come true, or saving someone’s life are all examples of how we may express this more advanced type of love and compassion.
 In acting selflessly, we reap the immediate rewards of good feelings, and an increase in our own happiness.

-The overarching and profound life lesson for this important milestone in life is a realization that we are all connected to one another, and that we are not alone after all.
+The overarching and profound life lesson for this important life milestone is a realization that we are all connected to one another, and that we are not alone after all.

 More About Personal Growth